20. 7. 2025 – 13.00

 Lagos wasn't always a megacity.

-Originally called Eko, it was a small Yoruba settlement ruled by the Oba of Lagos before Portuguese explorers arrived in the 15th century.
-The Portuguese gave it the name "Lagos" — meaning lakes — due to its lagoon coastline.
-Later, it fell under British rule and became a colonial hub, then the capital of Nigeria until 1991.
+Originally called Eko, it began as a small Yoruba settlement ruled by the Oba of Lagos before Portuguese explorers arrived in the 15th century.
+The Portuguese named it "Lagos"—meaning lakes—due to its lagoon coastline.
+Later, it fell under British rule, becoming a colonial hub and Nigeria's capital until 1991.

 The Sound of Lagos – Music in the Madness